 Faculty Developer and Teaching Faculty, Time Series Forecasting, Faculty Developer, Probability & Statistics for Data Science

-How can data science inform better investment and business decisions?
-To make sense of massive and complex financial and business data sets, companies are increasingly turning to data scientists.
-In his research, Professor Huy Huynh focuses on capturing and analyzing new economic data sources, building predictive models, and running simulation studies of market events.
+How can data science inform better business forecasts and decisions?
+To make sense of massive and complex data sets, companies are increasingly turning to data scientists.
+In his research, Professor Huy Huynh focuses on capturing and analyzing time series data sources and building predictive models in order to gain new insight and improve strategic decision-making.

-Before joining Mendoza, Huy served as an associate teaching professor in the Department of Applied and Computational Mathematics and Statistics at Notre Dame.
-He chaired a multi-section undergraduate statistics class, supervised student research projects, and developed and taught both undergraduate and graduate classes in probability and statistics, mathematical finance, and time series analysis.
-Huy received his Ph.D. in Mathematics and M.S. in Statistics from Georgia Institute of Technology.
+Huy received his Ph.D. in Mathematics and M.S. in Statistics from the Georgia Institute of Technology.
 In his spare time, he enjoys jogging, listening to personal finance podcasts, and spending time with his wife and two young daughters.

 Faculty Developer, Behavioral Data Science